ZhaoyangLyu/FROWN/README.md

 \* Equal contribution

+The appendix of our paper is in the file `_appendix.pdf`.
 We are still working on refactoring our code and it's expected to be available by February, 2020.